daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

 The Asian Range is a 5-hour window from 19:00 to 24:00 (00:00).
 During the Asian Range, Smart Money preparing for the day.

+Mark Asia Range for previous Fri and this week Sun/Mon:
+Very often these ranges will act as a support / resistence during a week

 #### London Open
 If we are bullish, and we're expecting that next week's Friday close will be higher that Sunday's opening, we start looking at 1:00am if low can be form during the first 4 hours in the London session.
 Ideally, we are expecting that may